vadebari/Adebari-Turnbull-a1/README.md

 # Adebari-Turnbull-a1
-Assigfnment one repository for Victoria Adebari and Owen Turnbull
+Assignment one repository for Victoria Adebari and Owen Turnbull